verpuchinskiy/appletv_sql_project/README.md

 **Objective:** Determine the distribution of content types (movies vs TV shows) on Apple TV+ to analyze the balance between the two categories.

-### 2. Find the most common IMDb rating for movies and tv shows
+### 2. Find the most common IMDb rating for movies and tv shows.

 ```sql
 SELECT